-by Freddy Tran Nager, Founder Of Atomic Tango LLC + Professor Who Loves To Cold Call His Students; photo by Fabrice Florin via Wikimedia Commons…
+by Freddy Tran Nager, Founder Of Atomic Tango + Professor Who Loves To Cold Call His Students; photo by Fabrice Florin via Wikimedia Commons…

 Picture yourself in a class or business meeting.
 You don’t have a pressing thought or opinion on the current topic — indeed, your mind is wandering to what you’d like to have for dinner — when suddenly you hear your name called along with the question, “What do you think?”

 For some, that’s reason to panic — subtly, of course (i.e., you don’t run screaming from the room).
 Your heart revs up, your face heats up, and you somehow blurt out a response.
 One of three outcomes ensues…